Karl Wilhelm Ludwig Pappe: Eponyms

 The genus of small African trees Pappea (Family Sapindaceae) was named after him by C.F.
 Ecklon and Zeyher.
 He was also commemorated in the species of legume, Lessertia pappeana and the fern, Asplenium pappei.

 As a taxonomist he described the genus Atherstonea Pappe (synonym Strychnos, family Loganiaceae).

-Selected botanical works

 Personal life

 Pappe married Maria Bam Mastaer (or Mestaer) in 1839 and they had five children.
-Pappe collected an extensive personal library and more than 1300 books were auctioned off after his death.
+His library of more than 1,300 books was auctioned off after his death on 14 October 1862.